Shippable/docs/sources/provision/aws-with-ansible.md

-page_main_title: With Ansible
+page_main_title: Provisioning AWS infrastructure with Ansible
 main_section: Provision
-sub_section: Provisioning with Ansible
+sub_section: AWS infrastructure

-# AWS with Ansible
+# Provisioning AWS infrastructure with Ansible

-With Shippable, you can use Ansible from Red Hat within Pipelines to provision infrastructure on AWS.
+With Shippable, you can use Ansible from Red Hat within Assembly Lines to provision infrastructure on AWS.
 You would do so with a `runSh` job.

 ##Setup